by Dr. Lawrence Wilson

 Slaughter Of The Innocents

-Sugar addiction is one of the most important and widespread addictions on planet earth today, and getting worse by the day.
+Sugar addiction is one of the most important and widespread addictions on planet earth today, and getting worse every day!
 It affects many children and teenagers.
 It also affects millions of adults, who just let it slide because it is so socially acceptable.

-However, it leads directly to a host of ailments such as tooth decay, obesity, osteoporosis, cancer, metabolic syndrome or Syndrome X, and eventually diabetes.
+However, it leads directly to a host of ailments such as tooth decay, obesity, osteoporosis, heart disease, cancer, metabolic syndrome or Syndrome X, and diabetes.
 Let us examine this common addictive behavior.

 WHAT IS AN ADDICTION?